Diamond-Buying Hacks That Can Save You Thousands of Dollars — and Get You More Diamond

 The end of the year is full of sales from jewelers and diamond retailers, so you’re sure to get great deals on jewelry.
 Also, look out for promotions during commercialized holidays that encourage shoppers to purchase fine jewelry for loved ones.
 To get the deepest discounts on diamonds, shop for jewelry during major holidays, including:

 Top Diamond Bargaining Practices

 Many people don’t know that they can bargain for jewelry — not only is it an option, but it is also an effective way to strike a great deal for high-quality pieces.

 Before bargaining, do some research on what diamonds you’re looking for, and look at the price range.
 Your best bet is to have some knowledge so you come off as an understated expert; if the jeweler suspects you are in the know, you’re more likely to strike a better deal.

 Here are some tips to act the part of a seasoned buyer:

 - Refrain from buying when you first walk through the doors of the jewelry store.
 Research similar pieces that you’re interested in, and quote lower but realistic prices that you’ve seen.

-- Keep bargaining, and do it consistently.
+- Keep bargaining.
 Choose a diamond to bargain for, and come back and keep naming your price.
 Many jewelers may get worn out if you keep returning, and sell you a nice piece at your price.

-- Pick up some simple skills: you can learn to use a loupe (a small magnifying glass used by jewelers), use tweezers, clean a gem with a diamond cloth, and inspect a diamond, and you can practice these at a jewelry store without making a purchase.
+- Pick up some simple skills.
+You can learn to use a loupe (a small magnifying glass used by jewelers), use tweezers, clean a gem with a diamond cloth, and inspect a diamond.
+You can practice these at a jewelry store without making a purchase.

 When shopping for diamonds, know the four C’s: cut, color, clarity, and carat.
 The quadruple C’s cover different aspects of a diamond that are important factors in determining its quality and beauty.
 After all, there’s no point in paying top dollar for a quality diamond that is dull and unappealing.